 Even if you’re not looking for a true working dog, they’ve been bred that way for a reason.
 Performing a job.

-A healthy and active furry companion will have a far higher quality of life when compared with the one that’s been bred to garner champion titles.
+A healthy and active furry companion will have a far higher quality of life when compared with one that’s been bred to garner champion titles.

-That being said, I find the sentiment that the sloped back looks superior questionable.
+Last but not least, I find the sentiment that the sloped back looks superior questionable.
 In my personal opinion, a weird stance and gait are not at all desirable.

-Study References:
+References:

 CAROL MAXEY